Yousri Belgaroui: Kickboxing career

 In 2016 Belgaroui entered the Glory Middleweight Contender's Tournament, held at Glory 34: Denver on October 21, 2016.
-In the semi finals, he won a unanimous decision over Ariel Machado, but lost a split decision to Israel Adesanya in the tournament finals.
+In the semi-finals, he won a unanimous decision over Ariel Machado, but lost a split decision to Israel Adesanya in the tournament finals.

 Yousri entered the 2017 Middleweight Contender Tournament as well, which was held at Glory 40: Copenhagen on April 29, 2017, and was booked to face Agron Preteni in the semifinals.
 He beat Preteni by a unanimous decision, and faced the future champion Alex Pereira in the tournament finals.
 Belgaroui won the fight by a unanimous decision.

 After his tournament win, Yousri faced Jason Wilnis at Glory 45: Amsterdam on July 30, 2017.
 He won in the first round due to doctor's stoppage.

 Belgaroui challenged Alex Pereira for the Glory Middleweight Championship at Glory 49: Rotterdam on December 9, 2017.
 Pereira won the fight by a third-round technical knockout.

 In his next match, at Glory 53: Lille on May 12, 2018, Belgaroui beat Dawid Kasperski by a second-round technical knockout.
-This earned him the chance to once again fight for the Glory Middleweight Championship, as he was scheduled to face Perira at Glory 55: New York on July 20, 2018.
+This earned him the chance to once again fight for the Glory Middleweight Championship, as he was scheduled to face Pereira at Glory 55: New York on July 20, 2018.
 Pereira won the fight by a first-round knockout.

 Belgaroui bounced back with a first-round knockout of Yassine Ahaggan at Glory 60: Lyon on October 20, 2018, but would lose a unanimous decision to Donovan Wisse at Glory 65: Utrecht on May 17, 2019, in his very next fight.
 Yousri won his next fights against Ulric Bokeme at Glory 69: Düsseldorf by unanimous decision, and against Jakob Styben at Glory 75: Utrecht by a second-round technical knockout.

 Belgaroui was scheduled to fight Donovan Wisse at Glory 78: Rotterdam on September 4, 2021, for the vacant Glory Middleweight Championship.
 He lost the fight by a third-round technical knockout.